jitsi/docker-jitsi-meet/README.md

 ### External Ports

-The following external ports must be opened on a firweall:
+The following external ports must be opened on a firewall:

 * 80/tcp for Web UI HTTP (really just to redirect, after uncommenting ENABLE_HTTP_REDIRECT=1 in .env)
 * 443/tcp for Web UI HTTPS